Crevillent

+/ca-valencia/) in Valencian (known in Spanish as Crevillente), (Note: Pronunciation of Crevillente (unofficial):

-Crevillent (/ca-valencia/; Crevillente /es/) is a town and municipality located in the Alicante province, part of the Valencian Community, Spain.
+/es/) is a town and municipality located in the Alicante province, part of the Valencian Community, Spain.
 It is situated in the comarca of Baix Vinalopó, and lies at the foot of the hill range known locally as Serra de Crevillent.
 As of 2009, it has a total population of 28,609 inhabitants.

 The terrain is dry, and its main vegetation is composed by carob trees, almond trees, olive trees and esparto.
 Crevillent is a major producer and exporter of carpets and pomegranates.

 The town was probably settled by Romans.
 In 1263, during the period known as Reconquista, James I of Aragon captured the city from the Moors and became a part of the Kingdom of Valencia.

 The most important tourist places of the city is a museum with works of Mariano Benlliure, a Valencian sculptor.
 Also remarkable is its Moors and Christians festival.

 Many of the agricultural areas, particularly El Realengo, contain ruins of prisons, ovens and torture houses used during Francisco Franco's reign and the Spanish Civil War in the early 1900s.